yabhinav/abhinav.github.io/_posts/2018-04-08-verify-and-test-mapr-cluster.markdown

 ![MCS Connect]({{ site.url }}{{ site.baseurl }}/images/mapr_install/adm200_311_maprcontrolsystemconnect.png)

 ### Dashboard
 The dashboard view opens by default and there is a navigation pane on the left gives access to all MapR features.
-A Cluster Heatmap in centre gives color coded overview of the health of each node
+A Cluster Heatmap in centre gives colour coded overview of the health of each node

 ![MCS Dashboard]({{ site.url }}{{ site.baseurl }}/images/mapr_install/adm200_311_maprcontrolsystemdashboard.png)